Alternatively Fueled Vehicles

 Evaluate the infrastructure that is needed to support the use of alternatively fueled vehicles.
 The city will research various types of alternatively fueled vehicles available (or expected to be available) in the private, public, and city fleet.
 In addition, the city will research the infrastructure that exists in other parts of the country to support alternatively fueled vehicles.
 As part of this process, the city will evaluate alternatively fueled vehicle programs that are in place in other regions.
 The research will include those communities with similar characteristics to Boulder, successful programs, and various types of design/infrastructure improvements.
 For instance, although San Diego is a much larger community than Boulder, one of the goals of their transportation system is to promote environmental sustainability by reducing smog-forming pollutants from motorized sources as well as by reducing reliance on non-renewable energy by motorized vehicles.

-The goal is to increase the number of AFVs by 2025 in the private (citizens of Boulder), public (bus), and city fleets.
+The goal is to increase the number of AFVs by 2025 in the private (residents of Boulder), public (bus), and city fleets.
 To meet this goal, the city will employ the following policies:

 - The city will be a leader in the community in purchasing and utilizing alternatively fueled vehicles.

-- The city will contribute to an infrastructure supporting alternatively fueled vehicles, developed with Boulder County, CU, the Boulder Valley School District, RTD, Special Transit and other interested parties.
+- The city will contribute to an infrastructure supporting alternatively fueled vehicles, developed with Boulder County, CU, the Boulder Valley School District, RTD, Via and other interested parties.

 The city will employ to create an affordable and accessible AFV infrastructure by focusing on the following goals and objectives:

-- Establish baseline measures to determine the percent of alternatively fueled vehicles in public (bus) and private (citizens of Boulder) fleets.
+- Establish baseline measures to determine the percent of alternatively fueled vehicles in public (bus) and private (resident of Boulder) fleets.

 - Explore methods for providing and encouraging accessible, convenient, and affordable options for alternatively fueled vehicles.